ocropus/hocr-tools/README.md

 ### hocr-wordfreq

 ```
-hocr-wordfreq file.html
+hocr-wordfreq [-h] [-i] [-n MAX] [file.html]
 ```

-Outputs a list of the most frequent words in a hOCR file with their number of occurences.
+Outputs a list of the most frequent words in an hOCR file with their number of occurrences.
+If called without any file, `hocr-wordfreq` reads hOCR data (for example from `hocr-combine`) from stdin.

+By default, the first 10 words are shown, but any number can be requested with `-n`.
+Use `-i` to ignore upper and lower case.

 ## Unit tests